RayKitajima/hiredis-simple/README.md

 Synchronous, blocking redis binding for node.js.
 This modules requires hiredis C library on your system.

-No support for transaction, simply get, set and expire.

 ## Preparation

 	git clone https://github.com/redis/hiredis